-2.3.1 Algebraic Operations on Linear Transformations
+2.1.3 Algebraic Operations on Linear Transformations

-- Functions sharing the same domain and range have a vector space structure, as we have already discussed. - Recall that if $f: S \to T$ and $g: S \to T$ are functions, then we have defined the sum f+g, which is also a function from S to T, by setting (f+g)(x) = f(x) + g(x) for each x in S. - Likewise, we have defined the scalar multiple cf as the function with (cf)(x) = cf(x), for each x in S. - $\circ$ With these operations of (function) addition and scalar multiplication, the set of functions from S to T forms a vector space. - We would now like to analyze this structure when the collection of functions is the set of linear transformations from one vector space to another. - The key observation is that the sum of two linear transformations is also a linear transformation, as is any scalar multiple of a linear transformation.
+- Now that we have established some basic properties of individual linear transformations, we will study the ways that linear transformations can interact with one another. - Functions sharing the same domain and target have a vector space structure, as we have already discussed. - Recall that if $f: S \to T$ and $g: S \to T$ are functions, then we have defined the sum f + g, which is also a function from S to T, by setting (f + g)(x) = f(x) + g(x) for each x in S. - Likewise, we have defined the scalar multiple cf as the function with (cf)(x) = cf(x), for each x in S. - \circ With these operations of (function) addition and scalar multiplication, the set of functions from S to T forms a vector space. - We would now like to analyze this structure when the collection of functions is the set of linear transformations from one vector space to another. - The key observation is that the sum of two linear transformations is also a linear transformation, as is any scalar multiple of a linear transformation.
 Explicitly: - Theorem (Space of Linear Transformations): Let V and W be vector spaces with the same field of scalars.
-Then the set $\mathcal{L}(V,W)$ of all linear transformations from V to W is a subspace of the space of functions from V to W. - Proof: We verify the subspace criterion. - [S1]: The zero map is a linear transformation. - $\circ$ [S2]: Suppose that $T_1$ and $T_2$ be linear transformations: we must show that $T_1 + T_2$ is also a linear transformation.
+Then the set $\mathcal{L}(V, W)$ of all linear transformations from V to W is a subspace of the space of functions from V to W. - Proof: We verify the subspace criterion. - [S1]: The zero map is a linear transformation. - [S2]: Suppose that T_1 and T_2 be linear transformations: we must show that $T_1 + T_2$ is also a linear transformation.
 This follows from the observations that and that